 Public Presentations and Vocational Emergence

-Below is a summary of various public presentations, interviews, and other expressions of my vocation:
+Below is a summary of various public presentations, interviews, and other expressions of Jonathan’s vocation: